holepunchto/bare/README.md

 #### `process.thread.data`

-A copy of the `data` buffer that was passed to the current thread on creation.
+A copy of or, if shared, reference to the `data` buffer that was passed to the current thread on creation.
 Will be `null` if no buffer was passed.

 #### `process.thread.stop()`